If you’re here, it’s probably because you want to improve something in regards to your remote work.

 15. Socialize With Colleagues

 Just because you're working from home doesn't mean you can't socialize with your colleagues.
 It's important to make an effort to socialize.
-That can be done through virtual happy hours, video games, or simply chatting during breaks.
+That can be done through virtual happy hours, video games, chatting during breaks, or by introducing some fun team meeting topics.

 Sure, socializing is tougher when you're far away from your colleagues.
 That's why tools like Kosy can be so useful.
 Kosy successfully simulates the office environment and allows you to connect with colleagues while enjoying the benefits of remote work.